The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 4. Familial Information

 Gathering data on your donors’ families will be more helpful for some organizations than others.
-It’s particularly useful for universities, schools, and healthcare organizations with grateful patient programs since multiple family members will likely be involved in their donation processes.
+It’s particularly useful for universities, schools, and healthcare organizations with grateful patient programs, since multiple family members will likely be involved in their donation processes.

 Include the following familial data in your donor profiles:

-• Name of spouse
+• Name of spouse or partner

-• Spouse’s philanthropic ties
+• Spouse/partner’s philanthropic ties

-• Spouse’s professional affiliations
+• Spouse/partner’s professional affiliations

 • Key details on children